mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 ---
 layout: article
-title: "Mastering Paper by 53: Introduction and Tool Guide"
+title: "Mastering Paper by FiftyThree: Introduction and Tool Guide"
 excerpt: "An introduction to Paper's tools and how to exploit them for drawing realistically."
 modified: 2014-04-10
 image: